Leotzu/microglia_detection/01_data/README.md

 # 01_data

-This is where we store all the data as well as do all the preprocessing
+This is where we store all the data as well as do all the preprocessing.

 ## Downloading data from dropbox